 Plagiarism is the act of representing someone else’s ideas, words, expression, statements, pictures, data, graphs, organizational structure, computer code, etc., as your own without proper acknowledgment or citation.
 If you plagiarize you are taking credit for what is not yours.
 Plagiarism is academic dishonesty because it is an act of both theft and fraud.

 It is appropriate (even necessary, in many cases) for you to consult secondary sources and refer to the ideas and contributions of others in your college assignments.
-After all, the pursuit and expansion of knowledge has always been done in the context of an existing body of facts, ideas, and theories.
-But it is essential that you draw clear lines between your work and that of others through appropriate acknowledgement and citation.
+After all, the pursuit and expansion of knowledge have always been done in the context of an existing body of facts, ideas, and theories.
+But it is essential that you draw clear lines between your work and that of others through appropriate acknowledgment and citation.
 You do not need to cite facts that are considered general knowledge and not specific information that would not be commonly known.
 (The Declaration was edited by committee; approximately 2400 Americans died at Pearl Harbor).